rkolbi/voron2.4/Tap-Tap-Sensorless-Huvud/readme.md

 1. Raises the print by 10mm when completed.
 2. Activates full cooling by turning the fan on.
 3. Parks the toolhead at the top, front-right position.
     The parked Z position will be at least [ParkHeightPercentage] of the maximum axis height or at the printed object's Z height + 10 (whichever is taller).
 It is recommended to set [ParkHeightPercentage] to 0.5 to allow for easy visual inspection of the toolhead/nozzle and removal of debris.
 4. Additionally, PRINT_END will move the toolhead back to Y20 to provide room for the fans to pull air without being blocked by the doors.

-The end print G-code for SuperSlicer should contain the following line:
+The **End G-code** block in SuperSlicer should contain the following line:

 ```
 PRINT_END